A Knowledge Card Shows Off What Entity a Search Result is About

 Search results tend to require a searcher to review a number of snippets of information “for different links and/or clicking through to several websites.”

-The purpose behind this patent involving knowledge cards is to provide a factual response to a query showing different aspects related to a “single conceptual entity.”
+A Knowledge Card is about the entity in a set of search results; the purpose behind this patent involving knowledge cards is to provide a factual response to a query showing different aspects related to a “single conceptual entity.”
 It’s interesting that Google is using a Card type interface which seems to be more geared toward mobile search results than desktop results like Google Now Cards are.

 Query Answers that provide knowledge cards are different than a Direct Answers to a natural language question, because They focus upon providing information about a specific entity. rather than an answer to a particular question.